rosshigson/Catalina/README.md

 Catalina supports both internal and external memory models on both the Propeller 1 and 2, for program sizes up to 16Mb.

-Catalina runs under Windows, Linux and also its own self-hosted development enviroment (**catalyst**).
+Catalina runs under Windows, Linux, the Raspberry Pi OS and also its own self-hosted development enviroment (**Catalyst**).

-Catalina supports command-line use (Windows, Linux and Catalyst) and an Integrated Development Environment based on Geany (Windows and Linux).
+Catalina supports command-line use (Windows, Linux, Pi and Catalyst) and an Integrated Development Environment based on Geany (Windows, Linux and Pi).

 Catalina supports the Lua scripting language, both stand-alone and embedded.